nhjrobotics/JMRICNODE/README.md

 ## Required Hardware
 This project uses the [Wiznet Ethernet Hat](https://docs.wiznet.io/Product/Open-Source-Hardware/wiznet_ethernet_hat) for the Raspberry Pi Pico (RP2040), which is available at major retailers such as Core Electronics in Australia.
 This is used for networking.

+## Software Requirements
+Screen or other serial terminal can be used for debugging screen /dev/ttyACM0 115000